parasj/papers/README.md

   * easier to add complexity later, but hard to remove it
   * allows for fast iteration
 * Get correctness first and then optimize later
+* Why do systems fail (Stonebraker)?
+ * Excessive complexity
+ * Unecessary extensions and functionality
+ * No compelling use case that is widely accepted

 ## Systems tradeoffs
 * Functionality vs performance vs `x`